kimh-machine1/rails/README.md

     * unlike the other options, this applies to Circle only
     * If a developer uses this option, he'll likely use this plus one of the other 3 options
-  * Given the 4 possibilities above aren't mutually exclusive, that means there are 2^4 = 16 different ways someone can set their ruby version (Technically 15 ways and 1 way to not-set a Ruby version)
+  * The 4 possibilities above aren't mutually exclusive, that means there are 2^4 = 16 different ways someone can set their ruby version (Technically 15 ways and 1 way to not-set a Ruby version)
 * Dependency Version Management